JoshuaAdrianJones/go-backend-react-front-end/README.md

 # go-backend-react-front-end

-toy app to demo serving an api endpoint and then consuming that endpoint in react.
+The idea is that the golang server can provide an API endpoint and the react-ts frontend can fetch that data.

+See Makefile for general commands.